-- 1. Categorize different semiconductor materials based on their energy bands and analyze the change in characteristics of those materials due to different types of doping. - Describe energy band of P-N Junction devices and solve problems related to P-N Junction Diode. - 3.
-Design different application specific circuits using diodes. - 4.
-Analyze various biasing configurations of Bipolar Junction Transistor. - 5.
-Categorize different field-effect transistors and analyze their behavior. - 6.
-Design and implement various practical electronic circuits.
+- 1. categorize different semiconductor materials based on their energy bands and analyze the characteristics of those materials for different doping concentrations based on previous knowledge on semiconductors acquired. - 2. describe energy band of P-N Junction devices and solve problems related to P-N JunctionDiode both from device and circuit perspectives. - 3. design different application specific circuits associated with diodes operating both in forward and reverse bias. - 4. analyze various biasing configurations of Bipolar Junction Transistor and categorize different biasing circuits based on stability. - 5. categorize different field-effect transistors based on their constructions, physics and working principles and solve problems associated with analog circuits based on operational amplifiers. - 6. design and implement various practical purpose electronic circuits and systems meant for both special purpose and general purpose and analyze their performance depending on the type of required output and subsequently the applied input.